nlhkabu/nlhkabu.github.io/_posts/2018-03-13-user-testing-warehouse.md

 Firstly, if you are a developer, please consider contributing to [Warehouse](https://github.com/pypa/warehouse).
 Right now, we have lots of tickets marked as [good first issues](https://github.com/pypa/warehouse/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) in our [issue tracker](https://github.com/pypa/warehouse/issues).
 Because of our MOSS funding, we are also able to be more responsive to your questions and provide you with more support to [get started](https://warehouse.readthedocs.io/development/getting-started/).
 If you're planning on attending PyCon North America, or EuroPython, our team is planning on running [conference sprints](https://wiki.python.org/psf/PackagingSprints) - this is a great opportunity to hack with members of the team and work with others on the project.

-If you are interested in learning how to **conduct** user tests, please [fill out this form](https://goo.gl/forms/vdqr14IzHwIQLfAc2).
+**If you are interested in learning how to _conduct_ user tests**, please [fill out this form](https://goo.gl/forms/vdqr14IzHwIQLfAc2).
 If you have any questions about what's involved, you can also email me directly at n.harris[at]kabucreative.com.

-Finally, if you'd like to volunteer to be a test participant, please [fill out this form](https://goo.gl/forms/KsgCZKWRHPS572gp2).
-We can't guarantee you'll be selected to be a test participant (this will depend on timezone compatibility, amongst other factors), however we'd love to know you're interested!
+Finally, **if you'd like to volunteer to be a test _participant_**, please [fill out this form](https://goo.gl/forms/KsgCZKWRHPS572gp2).